nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_8.md

 ## Conclusion

-This concludes the RNAseq on Cavatica tutorial.
+This concludes the RNA-Seq on Cavatica tutorial.
 We hope that you found the tutorial helpful and will continue to use cloud computing for your analysis!

 !!! note " Key Points"

-    * [Kids First Portal](https://kidsfirstdrc.org) is the go to resource for pediatric cancer & structural birth defects datasets.
+    * The [Kids First Portal](https://kidsfirstdrc.org) is the go-to resource for pediatric cancer & structural birth defects datasets.
-    * Data to analysis in one step using [Cavatica](cavatica.sbgenomics.com), the cloud based analysis platform integrated into Kids First Portal.
+    * Examine data and run analyses using [Cavatica](cavatica.sbgenomics.com){:target="_blank"}, the cloud based analysis platform integrated into Kids First Portal.
     * You can filter, view, and download data from Cavatica.
     * Upload data to Cavatica from multiple sources including your local machine.
     * You can search, copy, and modify a public app on Cavatica.